 Student debt is something nearly every veterinarian faces, no matter what your line of work or area of focus.
-For veterinarians in the public and nonprofit sectors, there is a federal program you should know about, that can help you pay off debt: The Public Service Loan Forgiveness program (PSLF).
+For veterinarians in the public and nonprofit sectors, there's a government program that can help you pay off your educational debt: the Public Service Loan Forgiveness program (PSLF).

-PSLF is a program administered by the U.S. government, that forgives the remaining debt on eligible loans for borrowers who have worked at least 10 years in public service or the nonprofit sector.
+PSLF, administered by the U.S. government, forgives the remaining debt on eligible loans for borrowers who have worked at least 10 years in public service or the nonprofit sector.

 It's a critical resource for professionals who otherwise would be financially unable to pursue—or continue working in—a career in public health or public service.
 PSLF is a viable option for many veterinary professionals, but there are strict rules about who qualifies.
 If you're wondering whether the program can work for you, here's what you need to know.